Local dimer dynamics in higher dimensions: Ergodicity of the high-dimensional hypercube: proof of Theorem

 Let $\bv'$ be the odd vertex of the crossing dimer containing $\bv$.
 Since $E_{2d-3}$ contains all even vertices in $\bbQ^d$, it contains a neighbour of $\bv'$ in $Q_2$, so $\bv'\in O_{2d-3}$.
 Hence, there is an alternating cycle in $\Gamma$ of length at most $4d-4$ containing the dimer $\bv\bv'$, whose switching decreases the number of crossing dimers.
-Iterating the above approach leaves no crossing dimers eventually, and thus finishes the proof of the first point.
+Iterating the above approach leaves no crossing dimers eventually, and thus finishes the proof of the connectivity of $\cD_{2d-2}(\bbQ^d)$.

-For the second step, note that every switching decreases the number of crossing dimers by at least two, so $2^{d-2}$ steps are sufficient to make all crossing dimers (in a fixed dimension) disappear.
+To show the bound on the diameter, note that every switching decreases the number of crossing dimers by at least two, so $2^{d-2}$ steps are sufficient to make all crossing dimers (in a fixed dimension) disappear.
 Since the induction above consists of $d-1$ steps, the distance (in $\mathcal D_{2d-2}(\bbQ^d)$) from any dimer configuration $D$ to the configuration where all dimers are parallel to the first dimension is at most $(d-1)2^{d-2}$, and therefore the diameter of $\mathcal D_{2d-2}(\bbQ^d)$ is at most twice as large. \end{proof}